Skip Navigation

 Planet Fitness Lawsuit Alleges Defective Weight Machine Led to Serious Injury

-A Pennsylvania couple’s lawsuit claims that a Life Fitness rowing machine cable snapped, throwing the husband into nearby equipment that had been negligently placed too close to the defective machine.
+A Pennsylvania couple has filed a lawsuit claiming that a Life Fitness rowing machine cable snapped at a Planet Fitness gym, throwing the husband into nearby equipment that had been negligently placed too close to the defective machine.

-The complaint (PDF) was originally brought by Christopher and Johanna Brauer in the Philadelphia Court of Common Pleas last month, naming TG3 Enterprises Inc., doing business as Planet Fitness, and Life Fitness LLC as defendants.
+The complaint (PDF) was brought by Christopher and Johanna Brauer in the Philadelphia Court of Common Pleas last month, naming Life Fitness LLC and TG3 Enterprises Inc., doing business as Planet Fitness, as defendants.ย

-Upright rowing machines are exercise devices that typically feature a pulley and straight bar or rope attachment.
+Life Fitness manufactured the upright rowing machine involved in the gym accident, which is an exercise devices that typically features a pulley and straight bar or rope attachment.
 They are designed to build strength in the upper back and shoulders by using the cable system to provide tension.
 A user must pull the handle toward their chin, engaging their muscles, while the machine provides consistent resistance.

 Although these devices are generally safe to use, if the cable is defective, it may snap, sending the user flying backward when the tension holding them in place is suddenly released.
 As a result, the user may fall into the wall or other equipment that is placed at an unsafe distance, potentially resulting in serious injury.